Skip to content

 Internship in the Humanities

-This 3-credit course, open to English and Humanities students, was first offered in the Spring of 2020.
+This 3-credit course, open to English and Humanities students, was first offered in 2019.

 The course is designed to give students an opportunity to put the skills they have developed in writing, communication, critical thinking, and creative collaboration in their English and Humanities courses into practice in the world of work, and help them answer the question “What can I do with my humanities degree?”.
 They hope that this course this will create student ambassadors for the humanities at Great Bay.